-It is hoped that most cases can be resolved at this stage and that students will respond positively to, and co-operate fully with the process and take advantage of the support available.
-A review period will be agreed and a meeting scheduled to review the progress made by the student and to address the concerns raised.
-Further review meetings may be arranged in order to further monitor progress and to ensure access to all appropriate support continues.
+It is hoped that most cases can be resolved at this stage and that students will respond positively to (and co-operate fully with) the process and take advantage of the support available.
+A review period will be agreed, and a meeting scheduled to review the progress made by the student and the agreed support measures.
+Further review meetings may be arranged to further monitor progress, re-visit the Risk Assessment, and ensure access to all appropriate support continues.